xealits/TopTaus/Readme.txt

 - Write a sed script for changing paths in scripts in a single command soon.

-- Change output file paths to be read from the cfg file soon.
-Soon.

 - Edit combineResults.sh to give as an input a user defined directory and eventually copy stuff

 - btagmulticorrected splitting by leadjet/nlj/nnlj